Norwegian Forest Cat

 Brushing is recommended once or twice a week.
 Regular care will help distribute the natural oils so the fur is less prone to tangling.
 Bathing should be done occasionally, but won’t be necessary as often if brushing is done regularly.

 Norwegian forest cat characteristics

-Even for a feline, the Norwegian forest cat is an exceptionally great mouse catcher with reflexes fast as lightning.
+Even for a feline, this cat is an exceptionally great mouse catcher with reflexes fast as lightning.
 Be aware of its unusually strong claws when playing together.
 The breed has adapted to climbing mountains sides and tall trees for hunting.

-The sharp claws will be noticed when the cat sits in your lap.
+The sharp claws will be noticable when the cat sits in your lap.